 - Choose Neutral Territory.
 Dogs feel proprietary about their house and yard as well as you.
 Introduce your dogs to your new “beau” on neutral territory, at a dog park—in the same way; you’d introduce your dog to a new canine friend, one dog at a time.
 Give your human love a chance to play ball and make friends with Rex before entering your house and becoming a threat.

 - Let Pets Make the First Move.
 Don’t force introductions.
 When the puppy does approach, demonstrate how to greet your pet.
 Offer a closed hand below the pet’s chin level for a proper dog sniff.
 Pets feel intimidated by strange hands coming down toward their heads, so avoid petting unless the pup asks for it.
 Also, a puppy used to a female owner may feel intimidated by a male visitor who is taller, smells different, has a louder and lower-pitched voice, and walks with a heavier tread.

 - Boost Pet Confidence.
 Many puppies feel shy or even fearful around strangers.
-Ask your human guest to avoid making eye contact, which can communicate a threat shy dogs, and instead ignore the pet.
-That can generate curiosity and build confidence so pets want to investigate further.
+Ask your human guest to avoid making eye contact, which can communicate a threat to shy dogs, and instead ignore the pet.
+That can generate curiosity and build confidence, so pets want to investigate further.

 - Make Them Smell Alike.
 Help your pup feel less fearful by making the new person smell more like you—in other words, safe.
-Have the new person use some of your familiar hand lotion, for example, or wear a tee shirt that you’ve first worn but not yet washed.
+Have the new person use some of your familiar hand lotions, for example, or wear a tee shirt that you’ve first worn but not yet washed.

 - Love Pets With Goodies.
 Help your pets associate the new person in your life with only good things.
 For instance, ask your soul mate to fill the food bowl, offer tasty treats, and engage in fun interactive games.
 The one who controls the resources (food and fun) is most respected in dog society.
 You want jealous pups to associate the new person in your life with only good things, and be the key to tasty treats and Frisbee fun.